mguyard/SFDC-Task-Import/README.md

     - Choose "Insert" as Operation and "Task" as Object
     - Upload CSV file
     - Ensure that the mapping aligns with Salesforce object fields to guarantee accurate data import (only comment isn't mapped - it's only for CSV review).
+    - In last step (RUN), please modify "Date format" in "Advanced" section by choosing YYYY-MM-DD

 6. **Run the Data Import Job:**
     - Click on "Save & Run" button, monitoring the progress and addressing any potential errors or warnings.